Keep the Chill Out: DIY RV Insulation Hacks That Work

 7. Use Space Heaters (Safely)

-A small ceramic space heater can make a huge difference when plugged into shore power.
-For off-grid camping, a vented propane heater works great just make sure you have a carbon monoxide detector and crack a window for airflow.
+A small ceramic space heater helps when plugged in.
+For off-grid camping, a vented propane heater works great.
+Have a carbon monoxide detector ready.
+Crack a window for good airflow.

 Safety first, always.